-To put the newly tooled Volvo 544 in context, in real life it was succeeded by the Volvo Amazon.
+The Volvo 544 was succeeded by the Volvo Amazon.
 Its predecessor was the Volvo 444 first designed in 1944 and produced as a new, smaller car by Volvo Personvagnar from 1947.
 It represented Volvo’s first uni-body car and was an instant success with Swedish motorists who loved its strong and rugged ‘personality’ albeit looking a bit old fashioned and bulbous.

-Our model of the PV544 registered DH-73-22, decorated in pale blue, features these exterior refinements, including the B18 engine capacity printed in red on right hand side of the boot and the wheels have silver hub caps with red centres.
+This model of the PV544 registered DH-73-22, decorated in pale blue, features these exterior refinements, including the B18 engine capacity printed in red on right hand side of the boot and the wheels have silver hub caps with red centres.

 A final authentic detail sees the interior of the car moulded in pale grey.